What are off-exchange health plans and who should consider them?

 Enrollment data for off-exchange plans is not tracked as closely as exchange enrollment data, but it was estimated at more than 5 million people in 2015 and 2016.
 It declined fairly quickly in 2017 and 2018, which was unsurprising given the magnitude of the premium increases in the individual market in those years.
 By 2019, off-exchange enrollment in ACA-compliant plans stood at only about 2.1 million people.

 For the majority of exchange enrollees, rate increases are mostly offset by increasing premium subsidies.
 But off-exchange enrollees bear the full brunt of the rate hikes each year, as subsidies are not available off-exchange (many off-exchange enrollees wouldn’t be eligible for subsidies even if they enrolled in the exchange — but some would).
+On the other hand, however, off-exchange enrollees benefit directly when a state implements a reinsurance program that reduces premiums, while residents in the same state who receive premium subsidies can sometimes end up paying higher net premiums as a result of the overall rates decrease.

 Off-exchange plans are not available in the District of Columbia.
 Regulators there determined that coverage would only be available through the exchange.
 In Vermont, off-exchange plans were not available in 2014 or 2015, but “full-cost individual direct enrollment” (ie, off-exchange) became available in Vermont starting in 2016.